 In order to obey moral laws, one needs to know indicators that show to him/her clearly, whether through doing given things, he/she is obeying, or disobeying, these laws.
-Totalizm teaches us that every single moral law changes something, when it is in action.
-Therefore the moral quantity which this law changes, we can use to determine whether we obey, or disobey, this law.
-The quantities that are changed by subsequent moral laws, totalizm calls "indicators of the moral correctness".
+Totalizm teaches us that every single moral law works with moral quantity of some sort, when it is in action.
+Therefore the moral quantity which this law works with, we can use to determine whether we obey, or disobey, this law.
+Quantities that are utilised in operation of subsequent moral laws, totalizm calls "indicators of the moral correctness".
 Actually, as it turns out, all indicators of the moral correctness, are simply various forms of moral energy.
-By observing how behaves the moral energy which is represented by these indicators, totalizts know if they obey, or disobey, moral laws.
+By observing behaviours of moral energies which are represented by these indicators, totalizts know if they obey, or disobey, moral laws.

 Totalizm is a very young philosophy.
 But in spite of this, it already managed to identify and to describe a number of indicators of the moral correctness.
-This is a huge achievements - because for example the majority of religions that currently exist on Earth, have only one such indicator (i.e. a concept of "sin" and its reversal - "good deed").
-Thus these indicators can be used efficiently to categorize a whole array of life situations.
+This is a huge achievement - because for example the majority of religions that currently exist on Earth, have only one such an indicator (i.e. a concept of "sin", and its reversal - means a "good deed").
+Thus these totaliztic indicators can be used efficiently to categorize a whole range of life situations.
 Because totalizm identified so many of them, practically everything that we do, or that we intend to do, can be clearly categorised as "moral", or as "immoral", by at least one of them.
-In turn, when we clearly categorise something as moral, we know that when we implement this in a real-life situation, such implementation will represent our obedience of moral laws.
-But when we clearly categorise something as immoral, then implementing this in a real-life situation, would represent our disobedience of these moral laws (therefore, before implementing anything that is immoral, we firstly need to transform it appropriately, so that it can clearly be qualified as moral).
+In turn, when we clearly categorise something as "moral", we know that when we implement this in a real-life situation, such implementation will represent our obedience of moral laws.
+But when we clearly categorise something as "immoral", then implementing this in a real-life situation, would represent our disobedience of moral laws (therefore, before implementing any intention that is immoral, we firstly need to transform it appropriately, so that it can clearly be qualified as moral).
 Here is the list of indicators of the moral correctness that are already identified by totalizm: